rippyrip/website/docs/connecting.md

 ### XChat

 Don't use XChat, it has been discontinued.
+Hexchat is the up-to-date fork.

 ### irssi